If you are a creative-type on the job hunt, this list of artistic jobs that pay over $100k a year will be up your alley.

 But what if we told you that your art doesn’t have to suffer?
 Now, you no longer have to make the choice between money or passion because there are jobs and artistic careers that allow you to have both!

 Just for you, we’ve rounded up 14 artistic jobs that pay over $100k per year!
-Browse these creative jobs, update your CV and portfolio, and get on that application grind!
+Browse these creative jobs, update your CV and portfolio, and start looking for high-paying artistic job opportunities in your area!

 Average Annual Salary: $142,080